 - you’ll need to get your hands on some really fresh arugula, which is lovely and peppery.
 I got mine at the farmers market, but if you go with the bagged or tubbed supermarket variety, check those dates, don’t settle for the first one in line.

 - you want honest to goodness ripe strawberries, which are actually red and sweet (imagine!)
 Small berries are usually a good choice.

 - buy imported sheeps milk feta which doesn’t have the unpleasant sharpness of domestic cow’s milk feta (even if you thought you didn’t like feta you’ll love this creamy version) Look for it in your supermarket, just read the labels.

 - source good fresh walnuts, the ones that have been sitting in the cupboard since last January are past it (and probably rancid!)
-Caramelizing them gives them an incredible crunch and an addictive sweetness.
+Caramelizing them gives them an incredible crunch and an irresistible sweetness.

 - and finally make my spicy honey vinaigrette which keeps the salad from being too cutesy, it gives it some ooomph.
 There’s nothing worse than a berry salad with a sickly sweet dressing (I’m looking at you Panera strawberry salad.)

 Strawberries are technically a spring fruit, but I find they just get better and sweeter as the summer goes on, so now’s a great time to put together a simple salad that highlights them.
 You could sub in blackberries in August, or fresh figs in September.

 I decided to make a spicy honey vinaigrette for this summer berry salad, just to keep your tastebuds on their toes 😉